-The nominating and governance committee of the Board of Directors recommended, and the Board of Directors approved, Thomas M. O'Brien and Robert D. Short III, Ph.D. as nominees for election to the Board of Directors at the Annual Meeting.
-If elected, Mr. O'Brien and Dr. Short will serve as directors until our annual meeting in 2018, and until their respective successors are qualified and elected or until their earlier death, resignation or removal.
-Both Mr. O'Brien and Dr. Short are current directors of the Company.
-Please see "Nominee for Class II Director" of this Proxy Statement for information concerning Mr. O'Brien and Dr. Short.
+The nominating and governance committee of the Board recommended, and the Board approved, Michael F. Angelo as the Class III director nominee for election to the Board at the Annual Meeting.
+If elected, Mr. Angelo will serve as a director until our annual meeting in 2019, and until his successor is qualified and elected or until his earlier death, resignation or removal.
+Mr. Angelo is a current director of the Company.
+Please see "Nominee for Class III Director" of this Proxy Statement for information concerning Mr. Angelo.

-Unless otherwise instructed, the proxy holders will vote the proxies received by them FOR Mr. O'Brien and Dr. Short.
-If the nominee is unable or declines to serve as a director at the time of the Annual Meeting, the proxies will be voted for another nominee designated by the Board of Directors.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them FOR Mr. Angelo as a Class III director.
+If the nominee is unable or declines to serve as a director at the time of the Annual Meeting, the proxies will be voted for another nominee designated by the Board.
 We are not aware of any reason that the nominee would be unable or unwilling to serve as a director.